92181/markdown/README.md

 # WmDP - Markdown Processor

-Unconventional but highly performant markdown processor, WIP (Work in progress).
+WIP (Work in progress).
+Highly performant markdown processor, WmDP is fairly conventional, however in edge cases results may differ from other parsers.

 Look in the example directory to see a basic C usage example.
 To give a more basic understanding of how easy it is to use the library see the below code example.